DavideR2020/NOSA/doc/source/doc.md

 The adjusted frequency may require frames at time points where no frames exist.
 These frames will be interpolated with the given interpolation method.
 The adjusted frequency may also ignore frames at time points where frames exist.
 This means that interpolated data points may be used and real data points may not be used anymore.

+This feature offers a minimum frequency suggestion.
+It is based on the smallest interval between detected spikes, the smallest duration of detected bursts, and the Nyquist-Shannon sampling theorem.

 For information about the concrete implementation, please see the [code documentation of Adjust Frequency](#AdjustFrequency).

 #### Smoothing